bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

         pass
 ```

-Note: It's very common in cases where tasks have two or more output targets to use the run method to and remove any targets that might already exist.
+Note: It's very common in cases where tasks have two or more output targets to use the run method to remove any targets that might already exist.
 I purposefully omitted this design pattern from the workshop, because I don't want students to have to write removal code that could go wrong and remove too much.

 You might be thinking "how can the task be running if a target already exists and would need to be cleaned up?".
-Remember, Luigi will run the task if even one output target it expects isn't available, but often times in that scenario running the task when other output targets are already complete can cause side-effects.
+Remember, Luigi will run the task if even one output target it expects isn't available.
+However often times in that scenario running the task when other output targets are already complete can cause side-effects.
 It's best to just start with a clean slate of output targets before each run.

 All this run method does is download the data at the supplied url parameter (which is constant) and then create the daily marker file in the right subdirectory location under `/vagrant/data`